Do you ever wonder if you could eat raw beef given the situation you might need to?

 According to the FDA (Food and Drug Administration), you should not eat raw and even undercooked beef because it makes you susceptible to developing foodborne illnesses – sometimes leading to death [1].

-Some symptoms of food poisoning and sickness from consuming raw beef can range from stomach aches, nausea, diarrhea, vomiting, pain, and even fever.
+Some symptoms of sickness from eating raw beef can range from stomach aches, nausea, diarrhea, vomiting, pain, and even fever.

 Some people tend to be unaware that it is all caused by eating raw meat because symptoms can often show up a whole week later [2].